Johnny-Morgan/hike-logger/static/testing/TESTING.md

 #### Error pages

-- Entered an invalid url to confirm the user is redirected to the 404 error page.
+- Entered an invalid URL to confirm the user is redirected to the 404 error page.

 - Clicked on the button to confirm it redirected to the hikes page.

-- Attempted to access the dashboard page when logged in as a non-admin user to confirm that the user is redirected to the 403 error page.
+- Attempted to access the dashboard page when logged-in as a non-admin user to confirm that the user is redirected to the 403 error page.

 - Attempted to access the dashboard page as a guest to confirm that the guest is redirected to the 403 error page.